double-decker-root-bridge

 1. Start Early

-The trek to the Double Decker Living Root Bridge can take 2–3 hours one way.
+The Double Decker Living Root Bridge trek can take 2–3 hours one way.
 Begin early in the morning to enjoy the bridge and surrounding scenery without rushing.

 2. Wear Comfortable Footwear